Packing for a trip can be tricky, but choosing the best Ireland vacation clothing can give even the most experienced traveler a moment's pause.

 - short and long sleeved shirts for layering – my favorite are thin Merino wool 1/4 zip

-- comfortable shoes for walking in the cities, a nice flat or boot with cushioning support
+- comfortable shoes for walking in the cities, a nice flat or leather boots with cushioning support

 Try to keep your clothing monotone so it will mix and match well; add a few accessories or easy-to-wear items like t-shirts for color.